ten-protocol/ten-test/admin/README.md

 Fund native OBX in Layer 2
 ----------------------------------------------------
 `fund_layer_two` performs a request to the faucet server for native OBX on behalf of the distribution account.
 It additionally prints out the token balances for HOC and POC in layer 2 for reference.
+Note that when running on a local testnet no faucet server is available, and a native transfer from the pre-funded account on layer 2 to the distribution account is used instead.
 To run use;

 ```bash
 # to run on Obscuro testnet